 That’s an example where if you really understand brain mechanisms and how these things work, you can be very surgical in your therapeutic approach.
 All her memories were still there; we didn’t compromise any of the details.
 All we did was stop the memory from being overwhelming.
 That’s what we’re trying to do; stop memories from being incapacitating, and turn them into normal bad memories so people can cope with them and go on with their lives.

 IC: What did you think about the movie Eternal Sunshine of the Spotless Mind?

 KN: This is one time where I think science and life are better than art because that movie certainly shows one extreme that obviously has bad consequences.
 What we are trying to do is be more selective in the kinds of memories we are trying to block and restore.

 IC: You were named one of Forbes’ “10 People Who Could Change The World.”
 How has that changed you personally or professionally?

 KN: Well, I took the day off.
 I looked down at my Blackberry and was like, “Wow, what a cool email!”
 It was great.
 It’s not the kind of thing you ever think about, and it was just totally humbling.
 I still can’t get my mind around it.
 So you just dive back into the work and keep going.

 It hasn’t affected me too much professionally.
 I was hoping that all these people would want to fund my work privately, and I could spend all my time doing experiments and not writing grants, but that hasn’t happened yet.
 [Laughs]

-For more information, read the article “The Trauma Tamer” in McGill University’s magazine Headway.
+For more information, read the article “The Trauma Tamer” in McGill University’s magazine (fall 2006) Headway.